Avian influenza information for veterinarians

 The spread of avian influenza from birds to people is rare but may occur with some strains of the virus if there is close contact with infected birds or their droppings, or with heavily contaminated environments.

-What are the human symptoms of Avian Influenza?
+What are the human symptoms of avian influenza?

-The reported symptoms of avian influenza in humans range from very mild symptoms to typical influenza-like symptoms (e.g. cough, fever, sore throat and muscle aches) to eye infections, pneumonia, acute respiratory distress and in rare cases death.
+The reported symptoms of avian influenza in humans range from very mild typical influenza-like symptoms (e.g. cough, fever, sore throat and muscle aches) to eye infections, pneumonia, acute respiratory distress and in rare cases death.
 The most common sign is conjunctivitis.
 Overall, there have been few human mortalities as a result of AI.

 Medical advice should be sought immediately if you or anyone you have been in close contact with, or experience symptoms noted above after coming into contact with infected or suspect birds.
 This also applies if you think you have been exposed to other infected materials.

-Use of Personal Protective Equipment (PPE)
+Use of personal protective equipment (PPE)

-Appropriate use of Personal Protective Equipment (PPE) has proven to be highly effective against contracting illness.
+Appropriate use of personal protective equipment (PPE) has proven to be highly effective against contracting illness.

-Practice good hygiene principles when wearing PPE;
+Practise good hygiene principles when wearing PPE:

-• Avoid touching your mouth, eyes, and nose,
+• Avoid touching your mouth, eyes, and nose.

-• Cover any cuts or grazes with a water-resistant dressing under PPE (i.e. band-aid),
+• Cover any cuts or grazes with a water-resistant dressing under PPE (i.e. band-aid).

-• Ensure PPE is removed safely and in the correct sequence (seek guidance from Agriculture Victoria staff),
+• Ensure PPE is removed safely and in the correct sequence (seek guidance from Agriculture Victoria staff).

 • Thoroughly wash hands and face after removing PPE & shower at the end of the shift before handling other animals.